bytebase/bytebase.com-old/content/blog/github-database-cicd-1-sql-review-github-actions.md

 ![sql-review-complete](/static/blog/github-database-cicd-1-sql-review-github-actions/sql-review-complete.webp)

-6. However, iIf you want this “fail” to block the merge, you can do either of the following:
+6. However, if you want this “fail” to block the merge, you can do either of the following:
 - Adjust the levels on [https://www.bytebase.com/sql-review-guide](https://www.bytebase.com/sql-review-guide) before downloading the template file.

 ![configure-guideline](/static/blog/github-database-cicd-1-sql-review-github-actions/configure-guideline.webp)